 AMD is a leading cause of vision loss for adults 50 years and older.
 It is increasing among the aging population and often shows no warning signs until vision is permanently lost.
 Learn more about AMD by clicking the link below.

 AMD can have severe effects on vision health.
 It can cause the onset of low vision, where a certain amount of vision is permanently lost, limiting the ability for individuals to complete everyday tasks.
 Learn more about living with low vision and adaptive tools available to help you see more clearly.

 Receiving vision care from an eye doctor is essential in monitoring and maintaining your vision health.
 For resources on adult vision care: professional eye care, reduced-cost eyeglasses, educational resources, financial resources, and support services please click on the link below.

-If you are interested in learning more about our Adult Vision Screening Program, please contact Courtney Murphy, Community Health Manager, at [email protected] or (414)-765-0505.
+If you are interested in learning more about our Adult Vision Program, please contact Courtney Murphy, Community Health Manager, at [email protected] or (414)-765-0505.